Encrypting Heroku Postgres with Your Encryption Key

 $ heroku maintenance:off

-You can read more details about database promotion in our Upgrading Heroku Postgres article.
+You can read more details about database promotion in Upgrading the Version of a Heroku Postgres Database.

 As part of the lifecycle of your encryption key, you may need to disable the key.
 When performing this action, all data encrypted with the key will be rendered inaccessible.

 Disabling an encryption key triggers a shutdown of all services and servers that use that key.
-Please use extreme caution when taking this action.
+Use extreme caution when taking this action.
 We recommend you notify and coordinate with Heroku Support when performing this action.

 You can disable your encryption key via the AWS web console or the AWS CLI.